 Software AG's products used to be very popular with mainframe organizations during the 1970s through the 1990s.
 As technology advances many organizations wish to modernize these applications which often cover a large part of their core business.

-Modernizing ADABAS/Natural mainframe application by rewriting them, or by replacement with OTS package, could be very risky and very costly.
+Modernizing ADABAS/Natural mainframe applications by rewriting them, or by replacement with OTS package, could be a very risky and very costly project.

-On the other hand, using automated tools to migrate legacy applications can yield best results, the applications can be migrated to newer technology at the lowest risk and cost.
+On the other hand, using automated tools to refactor legacy applications can yield best results, the applications can be refactored to newer technology at the lowest risk and cost.
 Legacy applications contain unique business functionality which was developed over many years thus becoming a significant asset to the organization.
-The migration option keeps these business functions intact.
+The refactoring option keeps these business functions intact.

 MOST Technologies have been developing innovative solutions for customers seeking to modernize their legacy applications for more than 20 years.
 Our automated tools support the modernization solution of a variety of legacy applications including ADABAS/Natural.

-MOST is well known for its in-depth knowledge and capability in ADABAS/Natural internals as some of MOST’s employees have been working for Software AG and were involved in certain development of SAG features before joining MOST.
+MOST is well known for its in-depth knowledge and capabilities in ADABAS/Natural internals, as some of MOST’s employees have been working for Software AG and were involved in the development of certain SAG features before joining MOST.

 Our low risk and short implementation solutions have been proven worldwide and they offer a cost-effective way to remove the dependencies on legacy technologies.

 MOST offers multiple solutions to refactor ADABAS/Natural to modern technologies.
 In this section we will focus on our approach to refactor Natural to COBOL, Java or C#, and migrate ADABAS to any relational database management system.
 Please contact MOST to discuss our solutions in detail.